robokingmaster/DevopsStudio/projects-demo/nodejs-react/manageusers-backend/README.md

 All the profile picture will be stored in uploads directory

 ### Default Admin Credentials
-Default admin credentials wil be same as defined in .env file as APP_DEFAULT_USER and APP_DEFAULT_PASSWORD
+Default admin credentials wil be same as defined in .env file as APP_DEFAULT_USER and APP_DEFAULT_PASSWORD.